finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     ObservableFragmentActivity
     ObservableFragment
 ```
-Once Activities and Fragments are extended from corresponding Observables, when an issue is raised, on finotes dashboard, you will be able to view screen activity for 3 minutes before the issue was raised.
+Once Activities and Fragments are extended from corresponding Observables, when an issue is raised, on fi.notes dashboard, you will be able to view screen activity for 3 minutes before the issue was raised.
 ```
 Activity Trail